 As aquatic mammals, seals have to be able to hold their breath for long periods while diving for food, seeking out mates, and fleeing from potential predators.
 But how long exactly can seals hold their breath while underwater?
 Which species of seal can hold its breath the longest?
 Read on to learn more; we’ll also cover some interesting facts about these unusual and amazing animals!

 How Long Can a Seal Hold Its Breath Underwater?

-Amazingly, many seal species’ lungs actually collapse while diving!
+Amazingly, many seal species’ lungs collapse while diving!
 This is intentional and meant to protect the seal from decompression sickness, also known as the bends.
 To save energy, their heart rates also slow considerably while underwater.

 What Seal Species Can Hold Its Breath the Longest?

 The largest seal species, the elephant seal, is the most skilled diver!
 While most other seal species can hold their breath for around 15 to 40 minutes, elephant seals can hold their breath for up to two hours while diving for food.
 It’s common for them to stay underwater for well over an hour at a time!